ravikhetri/Drupal-Solr-Bot/README.md

 3. Run the development server

-uvicorn main:app --port 8086 --reload
+    `uvicorn main:app --port 8086 --reload`

 4. Replace the Solr core name

 Ensure that you replace the Solr core name in the application as per your specific application setup.

-API Endpoints
+## API Endpoints
-POST /search

-Submit a question and receive a response from the chatbot.
+- `POST /search`: Submit a question and receive a response from the chatbot.
    {"question":"Hello I want to know about the....", "langcode":"en"}